likhity/photoshare-backend/README.md

   ```
 ^ This list will probably grow as the project progresses.
 To make this easier, I created a bash script (packages.sh) that installs all the necessary packages in one go.
 Just run `bash packages.sh`.

-**IMPORTANT**: Everytime you install a new package for this project, add it to the list of packages in install_packages.sh.
+**IMPORTANT**: Everytime you install a new package for this project, add it to the list of packages in packages.sh.

 #### 6. Run `flask run` to start the server.
 It will start running on port 5000.
   ```bash